mhooten/mhooten.github.io/_pages/about.md

 **Recent Publications:**

+* New paper published in The American Statistician:

+Glazer, A.K., L. Parast, and Hooten, M.B.
+(2026).
+Beyond the yard line: Accommodating rounded sports data in statistical models.
+The American Statistician, 80: 443-452.

 * New paper published in MEE:

 Van Ee, J.J., Y. Kanno, X. Lu, J.M.
 Rash, and M.B.
 Hooten.
 (2026).
 Geometric overdispersion facilitates the integration of ecological data.
 Methods in Ecology and Evolution, 17: 2104-2122.